 A daily scrum standup is not just a status meeting, but a meeting that also helps the team identify roadblocks and ultimately solve them before it’s too late.

-The main goal of this meeting is to share with the rest of the team the progress made towards the sprint goal (that was decided during the sprint planning meeting) and keep everyone on the same page.
+The main goal of the daily scrum meeting is to share with the rest of the team the progress made towards the sprint goal (that was decided during the sprint planning meeting) and keep everyone on the same page.

 How does a standup meeting reveal roadblocks?
 Glad you asked.